 The Propel World card’s biggest rival may just be the Premier Rewards Gold Card from American Express.
 The Premier Rewards Gold Card offers 3 points per dollar on airfare booked through airlines, 2 points per dollar at U.S. gas stations and supermarkets and 1 point per dollar on everything else.
 The card has a $175 annual fee too.

 The Premier Rewards Gold Card has no annual foreign transaction fee and it doesn’t offer credit for airline incidental charges (the higher-tiered Platinum Card does).
 One notable benefit of the card is its participation in the Membership Rewards program, which lets members transfer their points to other participating frequent traveler programs.

-Propel 365’s competitors include the American Express Blue Cash Everyday card and the BankAmericard Cash Rewards™ Visa Signature card, among others.
+One of Propel 365’s competitors include the American Express Blue Cash Everyday card.

-Both of these rival cards do not have annual fees, which is an edge up on the Propel 365.
-However, the cards do have earnings limits while the Propel 365 card does not.
+This rival card does not have annual fees, which is an edge up on the Propel 365.
+However, it does have earnings limits while the Propel 365 card does not.
 Additionally, the Propel 365 card has no foreign transaction fees — a handy feature for international travel.